 The gently sloping beach of Wilsthorpe sits along the Yorkshire coast and is largely unspoilt.
-It is just to spot to be if you’re longing for the sea, some sand and most of all, quiet!
+It is just the spot to be if you’re longing for the sea, some sand and most of all, quiet!

 When the tide is out, a substantial expanse of beach is exposed, revealing large swathes of sand for you to stretch your legs on.
 The sand is great to muck about in and is perfect sandcastle material – so be sure to pack some buckets and spades for little explorers!
-At high tide, you can still enjoy some low grassy dunes atop the beach, which make for a lovely picnic spot.
+At high tide, you can still enjoy some low grassy dunes atop the beach.
+These dunes make for a lovely picnic spot.
 Though do be sure to check tide times beforehand to get the most out of your visit.

 The Yorkshire Coast was heavily fortified during the Second World War to protect against invasion efforts.
 You can still see some evidence of such fortifications here at Wilsthorpe Beach, where the remains of anti-tank blocks lie.
 Such physical historical evidence makes for some great hands-on history lessons!